rybouc/InterviewCase_IDE/README.md

 Prepare the following:

-- **Business Presentation (10–15 min)** : With a PowerPoint or slide deck:
+- **Business Presentation (10–15 min)** : With a PowerPoint or slide deck, share the following for a Leadership Team audience:
   - Describe the problem/opportunity
   - Present insights
   - Recommend actions for product, marketing, and/or sales teams

-- **Technical Discussion (10–15 min)** : Share your main points
+- **Technical Discussion (10–15 min)** : Prepare the following to share with your data science colleagues, and you will walk us through your code files.
-  - Describe the problem/opportunity
-  - Detail your modeling approach and evaluation criteria
+  - Detail your analysis approach and evaluation criteria
-  - Present model performance
   - Recommend actions for data science and engineering teams

 - **Code Files**